Interactions and migration rescuing ecological diversity: DMFT derivation

 Species $0$ is statistically equivalent to all the others, we can therefore replace the averages over the $S$ original species with averages with respect to this new dynamics for a single species, obtaining some self-consistent equations:

 Since species have been effectively decoupled, we can suppress the species index.

-In the single equilbrium phase, the process reaches a time translational invariant regime, in which the one-time averages are time-independent and two-times observables only depend on the times difference \cite{roy2019}.
+In the single equilibrium phase, we expect the process to reach a time translation invariant regime, in which the one-time averages are time-independent and two-times observables only depend on the times difference.
+This was shown in \mbox{\cite{altieri2021}} for a single community with demographic noise and fixed immigration and it is known to be the case for Directed Percolation \mbox{\cite{hinrichsen2000}} and in a many-species metacommunity with constant interactions \cite{denk2022}.
+It is also confirmed by our numerical results that show a quick relaxation of one-time observables to an asymptotic value (see Appendix \mbox{\ref{app:numres}}), at least away from phase transitions.
 Since the auto-correlation of the abundance of one species doesn't tend to zero at large times, we can decompose $\xi_u$ and $\psi_u$ into a constant and a fluctuating component:

 where $ \hat{\xi}_u$ and $ \hat{\psi}_u$ are (time independent) Gaussian variables with zero mean and correlations $\lim_{\tau\to\infty}C_{uv}(t, t+\tau)=C_{uv}^\infty$ and $\delta_{uv}C_{uu}^\infty$ and the auto-correlation of $\xi_u$ and $\psi_u$ go to zero at long times.
 Averaging over $\xi_u$, $\psi_u$ and $\eta$ at fixed $\hat{\xi}_u$ and $\hat{\psi}_u$ corresponds to performing a time-average for one species in one patch, averaging also over $\hat{\psi}_u$ and $\hat{\xi}_u$ corresponds to averaging over patches and species.
 In this sense $ \hat{\xi}_u$ and $ \hat{\psi}_u$ play the role of the quenched disorder, that was previously represented by the interaction matrix $\alpha_{ij}^u$.
 We will refer to the average over $\xi$ and $\eta$ at fixed $\hat{\xi}_u$ and $\hat{\psi}_u$ as \textit{thermal average} and indicate it with brackets, and to the average over $\hat{\xi}_u$ and $\hat{\psi}_u$ as \textit{disorder average} and indicate it with an overline.